NSW CAPO's Closing the Gap Workshops

 Confidential and private information will be stored in files and folders that are password protected.

-This project meets commitments within the National Agreement on Closing the Gap (clause 67) and the 2022-2024 NSW Implementation Plan for Closing the Gap, Priority Reform 3 – Transforming Government Organisations.
+NSW CAPO's project on Aboriginal Data Sovereignty and Governance meets commitments within the National Agreement on Closing the Gap and the 2022-2024 NSW Implementation Plan for Closing the Gap, Priority Reform 4.

-As part of designing this accountability organisation, we’re holding two rounds of workshops around NSW to get community’s input.
+As part of embedding communities' voices at the heart of this work, we’re holding workshops around NSW to get your input.

-Based on that input as well as research, and meetings with government and statutory bodies, we've prepared options of Accountability Organisations for your feedback.
+Based on that input as well as research, and meetings with government and statutory bodies, we're preparing options for your feedback.

-To have your say, please register for one of the in-person or online workshops below.
+To have your say, please register for one of the workshops below.
+We want to hear your voices, and would love you to attend a workshop in your community.

 Register to attend a workshop near you: